christylernz/aichat-export-viewer/TESTING-SETUP.md

 // Import the component we want to test import Greeting from 'c/greeting';

-// Group related tests together describe('c-greeting', () => {
+// Describe groups related tests together describe('c-greeting', () => {
     // This test verifies the component renders correctly it('displays the greeting message', () => {